Ninja Golf

 Ninja Golf is a 1990 golf video game developed by BlueSky Software and published by Atari Corporation for the Atari 7800.
 It was programmed by David A. Dentt and David R. Sullivan as one of the last releases for the console.
 A version for Atari 8-bit computers was in simultaneous production but was cancelled.
 In a gameplay mix between the sports and beat 'em up genres, the ninja player character hits a golf ball at the beginning of each hole, then fights enemies in side-scrolling sections to reach it.
 Each green is guarded by a fire-breathing dragon boss that the player must defeat by throwing shurikens.

-Ninja Golf received mixed reviews at its release, though retrospectively it was commended for its unorthodox mix of genres and comparatively well execution.
+Ninja Golf received mixed reviews at its release, though retrospectively it was commended for its unorthodox mix of genres and comparatively solid execution.
 An enhanced remake for iOS and Android was developed by Alpha Dog Games and released by Atari Interactive in 2019.